Why It Works

 4 (1/2-inch-thick) slices roast turkey breast

-For the Broth: Place turkey bones in pressure cooker and cover with 6 1/4 cups (1.5L) water.
+For the Broth: Place turkey bones in a pressure cooker and cover with 6 1/4 cups (1.5L) water.
 (No matter what, be sure not to exceed the max-fill line of your cooker.)
-If using stovetop pressure cooker, cover pressure cooker and place over high heat until cooker comes to pressure, then reduce heat to medium low and cook for 1 hour.
+If using stovetop pressure cooker, cover pressure cooker and place over high heat until cooker comes to pressure, then reduce heat to medium-low and cook for 1 hour.
 If using an electric pressure cooker, cover pressure cooker and cook on high pressure for 1 hour.
 Allow pressure cooker to depressurize naturally.
-Strain broth through fine-mesh sieve into large mixing bowl.
+Strain broth through a fine-mesh sieve into a large mixing bowl.
 At this point, broth can be transferred to a saucepan to be heated back to boiling and used immediately, or it can be cooled and refrigerated.

 For the Tare: In a small bowl, stir together soy sauce, tamari, and mirin until well-combined.
 Set aside.

 For the Brussels Sprouts Topping: Heat oil in a large skillet over high heat until lightly smoking.
 Add Brussels sprouts leaves.
 Season to taste with salt and cook, tossing frequently, until bright green and charred in spots, about 2 minutes.
 Transfer to a bowl and set aside.